Asaiy420/IPL-Score-Predictor/README.md

-Machine Learning project which guesses which IPL teams can wins based on their score.
+Machine Learning project which guesses which IPL teams can win based on their score.